Skip to main content

 Deleted global concurrency limit with name 'my-concurrency-limit'.

-See all available commands and options by running prefect gcl --help.
+See all available commands and options with prefect gcl --help.

 from prefect import flow, task